parky-sood/pentagram/README.md

-# Pentagram
+# PinGen

-**Pentagram** is an innovative platform, like Instagram, but with a twist!
+**PinGen** is an innovative platform, like Instagram, but with a twist!
 Instead of sharing traditional photos, users generate and share **AI-generated images** by providing creative prompts.
 This project combines social media dynamics with cutting-edge AI image generation technology, offering a unique way for users to express themselves and explore their creativity.

 ## 🚀 Features